tcwilkinson/caa2015/ideas.md

 Intro:
-1) Philosophie du logiciel libre et philosophy de la science (Free Science, C. Kelty) Use extende definition of Free Software.
+1) Philosophy of FOSS and philosophy of Science (Free Science, C. Kelty) Use extended definition of Free Software.
 Introdcution of Recursive Public
+ - Development of FOSS
+ -  Is there really no Influence in Archaology?
+Whole concept of sharing in there: yeah may be not only specific on archaeology
+ - Copyright and copyleft are challenging

 2) Role of community
-Exchange, new ideas -> line of codes // articles | blogpost How To Do | Tutorials ...
+ - Exchange, new ideas -> line of codes // articles | blogpost How To Do | Tutorials ...
+ - Where we are lookgin for ideas to cope with big data
+ - Not easy to find friend to play with ...

-3) RMarkdown
+3) Examples
+   - R
+Calcolatory: R
+  - Wikipedia
+  -QGIS will be one of this example
+(Graham and Mirko Novàk)
-Today we are faced with a situation where publication has become trivial, but verification and the management" LA communanauté qui définit et détermine la qualité Wikipedia (Graham and Mirko Novàk)
+LA communanauté qui définit et détermine la qualité Today we are faced with a situation where publication has become trivial, but verification and the management"

 4) What can Archaeology do for FOSS
 Philo of FOSS is to give back: aknowledge, promote and engage wit FOSS.
 Use Archaeology for FOSS.